bokeumcho/PTL.PRS/README.md

    The file path to the ped file for test samples, which contains information such as FID, IID, phenotype (Y), sample indices from the .fam file of `plink_file` (fam_idx), and covariate columns if needed.
 Note that the file only requires samples for test.

 2. `by_chr` (optional):
-   Logical; if TRUE, read and compute matrix by chromosomees to avoid memory burden.
+   Logical; if TRUE, read and compute matrix by chromosomes to avoid memory burden.
 Defaults to FALSE.

 3. `plink_file`:
    The prefix of the PLINK file containing the test data.
 There is no need to create a separate PLINK file for test samples, as the package automatically reads only the samples specified in `ped_test_file`.

+4. `plink_etc`:
+   Extra string in the prefix of the PLINK file between chromosome number and file extension.
+No need to specify if not necessary or `by_chr`=False.
+Defaults to ''.

    **Note:** If `by_chr` is set to TRUE, ensure that your PLINK files are split by chromosomes and exclude the chromosome number from the prefix.
-For example, if the full prefix for chromosome 1 is ukb_imp_chr1, use ukb_imp_chr as the input.
+For example, if the full prefix for chromosome 1 is ukb_imp_chr1_v1, `plink_file` = 'ukb_imp_chr', `plink_etc` = '_v3'.
 The package will append the appropriate chromosome numbers during processing automatically.

+5. `Covar_name`: A vector of names of covariates we need to adjust in the model, such as c("Sex","Age").
+Note that all names must corrspond to the columns in the ped file.

+6. `Y_name`: The name of Y in the model, such as "LDL".
+Note that the Y name must corrspond to a column in the ped file.

+7. `Ytype`: The type of Y should be either "C"(continuous) or "B"(binary).

-`outfile`, `Ytype`, `Covar_name`,`Y_name` are the same as **PTL_PRS_train**
+`outfile` is the same as **PTL_PRS_train**

 ## Outputs of PTL_PRS
 1. `best.beta`: